petiatgithub/quantum-hackaton-2025-destroyers/README.md

 A Penning trap confines charged particles using a combination of a strong static magnetic field (for radial confinement) and a quadrupole electric potential (for axial confinement).

-Unlike the linear 1D arrays typically used in RF traps, Penning traps enable ions to shuttle across a 2D grid.
+Unlike the linear 1D arrays typically used in RF traps, Penning traps can naturally form 2D grids of trap sites that can be reconfigured (even in 3D!).
 This added flexibility can significantly reduce transport costs and improve gate scheduling efficiency, as ions can take shorter paths to their destinations and avoid congestion at critical nodes.

 ### Your Task: Implementing the Compiler